-Let us introduce you to the Board of Directors for the 2016 year.
-We are pleased to have such a great diverse group of individuals working towards the success of the Anago Organization.
+Let us introduce you to the Board of Directors for the 2017 year.
+We are pleased to have such a great diverse group of individuals working towards the success of the Anago’s Organization.

-Sarah joined the Anago board in 2015, member and is currently a member of the Board Development Committee.
-She the Manager of Corporate Development and Community Fundraising for Kids Help Phone for Southwestern Ontario, and is currently in her 6th year with Fanshawe College as a part time journalism professor.
+Sarah joined the Anago board in 2015, member and is currently the chair of the Board Development Committee.
+She the Manager of Corporate Development and Community Fundraising for Kids Help Phone for Southwestern Ontario, and is currently in her 7th year with Fanshawe College as a part time journalism professor.
 Prior to moving into the non-profit sector, Sarah spent much of her career in the media industry.
 Sarah studied overseas in Australia on a full academic scholarship, where she received a degree in Communications with a double major in Journalism and Public Relations from Griffith University.
 She also holds a college diploma in Broadcast Journalism and Communications Media from Mohawk College.
 Certified in Mental Health First Aid, and ASIST (Applied Suicide Intervention Skills Training), Sarah is passionate about children’s mental health and previously volunteered with the Big Brothers Big Sisters organization as an in-school mentor.
-She is a strong supporter of the London community, and is currently the Vice President of the Summerside Optimist Club, as well as a member of the London and Region Fundraising Professionals.
+She is a strong supporter of the London community, and is currently the Vice President of the Summerside Optimist Club.
 In her spare time, Sarah enjoys travelling and spending time outdoors.